Notification policy

 Module version updated |

-Policy in practice
+Notification policy in practice

-Choosing a Space for your policy
+Choose a space for your policy

+When creating notification policies, take into account the space in which you're creating them.
 Generally the policy follows the same conventions as any other Spacelift component, with a few small caveats.

 Inbox notifications

 Inbox notifications are what you receive in your Spacelift notification inbox.
-By default, these are errors that happened during
+By default, these are errors that happened during action execution inside Spacelift and are always sent even if you do not have a policy created.

-However using the policy allows you to alter the body of those errors to add additional context, or even more importantly
+However, with notification policices you can alter the body of those errors to add additional context or create your own unique notifications.

-The inbox rule accepts multiple configurable parameters:
+The inbox rule accepts multiple configurable parameters, all optional:

-- a custom title for the message (Optional)
+title: A custom title for the message.

-- the severity level for the message (Optional)
+severity: The severity level for the message.

-Creating new inbox notifications
+Create new inbox notifications

-level notification messages to your inbox
+This inbox rule will send INFO level notification messages to your inbox when a tracked run has finished:

 1